sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

 #### [Optional] Add ja-jp language packs

-Note: For an automated solution to this section, see the Imaging Servicing Script found in USB-B\Windows10_IST\Windows10_IST.ps1.

 Complete this section only if you added ja-jp language packs from the optional section [Add a language with additional fonts](#add-a-language-with-additional-fonts).

 If you use an **x64** Windows 10 image: